Body London Model &...

 Bella: Body London Model and bullying…

 Bella has used her own experience to counter body shaming and bullying.
 By speaking about her bullying at school, she hopes to give confidence to young people who may experience external pressures when growing up.
 Bella users her own journey, to show how you can gain confidence and acceptance of who you are.

 Bella has gone on to create her own Foundation, that provides body positive talks at schools.
-Following two successful TED talks in the USA, she has now been invited to do her first TED talk in London.
-(Click right> to view Bella's TED talk).
+Following two successful TED talks in the USA, she has now been invited to do her first TED talk in London. ( To view Bella's talk, click on her image> ).

 Bella combines her professional Body London modelling career, with her own personal journey to raise awareness of the growing issues around body shaming.

 Bought up in a remote part of China, the support of her mother enabled Meng to explore the wider world via modelling.
 Joining Body London and becoming an in-demand Model at London Fashion Week (LFW) has taken her far from the tranquillity of her home village.

 In her own words "Drawing for me is very meditative.
 It calms me down.
 Taking risks in painting my original ideas, makes me feel alive and safe.
 It definitely reconnects and grounds me to myself in the busy life of modelling."